bart747/notebook/articles/crowd.md

 # Old Programming Wisdom Beats Crowdsourced Advice

 People find safety in following popular opinions.
-They see it as something of high value — worth sacrificing trust in their own instincts.
+They see it as something of high value — worth sacrificing trust in their instincts.
-This is why I like to look for advice by turning to individuals who achieved something worth admiring and show signs of independent thinking.
+This is why I like to look for advice by turning to individuals who show signs of independent thinking and achieved something worth admiring.

 My default attitude towards something that helps in groupthink, like forums and comment threads, is perceiving it as a waste of time.
 However, StackOverflow surprised me.
 I also remember finding some useful discussions on Reddit.
 But these are exceptions. **Personal** blogs and vlogs, or essay collections like
 [paulgraham.com](http://www.paulgraham.com), are still my favorite mediums.

-Being **good at avoiding groupthink**, which includes so called “industry standards,” is on point.
+Being **good at avoiding groupthink**, which includes so-called “industry standards,” is on point.
 An average set of methods of the top 50% of professionals is a way different thing than what you get by analyzing how the top 10% operates.
 When someone starts advising you with, “today, most people,” don't expect a productive discussion.

-Below is a couple of quotes of people who did something right and we can learn from.
+Below is a couple of quotes of people who did something right and we can learn from them.
-It's not a kind of content you see often.
+It's not the kind of content you see often.
 There are many programs written in contradiction to these ideas.
 (Note: it's not a top-list.)

 <br>